Florists sell plants and fresh flowers and use them to design and create floral arrangements.

 What are the chances of getting a job?

-Chances of getting a job as a florist are best for those with at least three years' experience and good customer service skills.
-More employers are expecting florists to commit to study, so having a qualification, or showing a willingness to gain a formal qualification, helps your chances too.
+Chances of getting a job as a florist are best for those with at least three years' experience and a floristry qualification.

 Types of employers varied